ibm-cloud-docs/FileStorage/faqs.md

 ## What is the difference between Controlled Failover and Immediate Failover?
 {: faq}

-Controlled Failover does one last sync before breaking the mirror.
+Controlled Failover does one last sync before it breaks the mirror process.
 The Immediate Failover immediately breaks the mirror and activates the replica volume.